 From the mine, I went back down the hill, crossed the creek, and continued on up the pass, which wasn’t very far, and then stopped to take some pictures.
 (Note: there are two trails past the creek that are equally rocky and neither seems more official than the other, which I found random and off.)

-The view below is towards Steamboat Rock, and it was truly gorgeous, with a bit of haze that gave depth to the landscape that sometimes don’t exist in the arid, clean air.
+The view below is towards Steamboat Rock, and it was truly gorgeous, with a bit of haze that gave depth to the landscape—something sometimes lacking when the air is clean and dry.
 Finding a rock to set my camera on took a bit, and I had to slog back down the hill after packing everything back up in my pack (for weight purposes, I keep my camera on the top and near my spine), as I left some electronics on the ground and didn’t realize it until almost making the top of the pass.
 On the other hand, at least I did realize it!

 Soon I was ascending the rock-strewn pass, which my GPS said topped out at 10,273 feet, and ended with a gorgeous view of Robin Lake and the mountains.
 I hit the pass at 7:54PM to a beautiful sunset!
 Then I proceeded off the trail and toward the right side of the lake, that I could be more hidden, as there seemed fewer trees and more trail to the left.

 Descending to the south, I crossed North Paint Rock Creek, which had some brookies in it, and then climbed up some flatter, rocky areas to the west.
 Interestingly, I’ve fished in Paint Rock Creek from out of Solitude Lake some miles away.
 Part of the loop system!